coopiteasy/timesheet/hr_timesheet_holiday/README.rst

 To configure this module, you need to:

 #.
-Find your company in Settings - Companies and configure the amount of hours
+Find your company in Settings > General Settings > Configure your company data
-   per workday under Configuration - Timesheets - Timesheet Hours Per Day.
+   and configure the amount of hours per workday under Configuration > Timesheets > Timesheet Hours Per Day.
 #.
-For each Leave Type under Human Resources - Leave Types, select or create
+For each Leave Type in Leaves > Configuration > Leave Types,
-   an Analytic Account.
+   select or create an Analytic Account (Leave Account).

 Usage
 =====